priyanshu-k1/FarmConnect/readme.md

-# GrowBeyond
+# FarmConnect

-GrowBeyond is a web platform designed to educate farmers about crops and provide them with the necessary tools and products for better crop management.
+FarmConnect is a web platform designed to educate farmers about crops and provide them with the necessary tools and products for better crop management.
 The website offers information on various crops, including details on growing seasons, soil types, water requirements, and fertilizers.
 Farmers can also purchase essential farming products through the platform.

 ## Features